dsager/muecken/README.md

 Muecken in it's most basic sense takes data from a source like a CSV file or an API, parses and analyzes it so that you end up with categorized entries.
-While entries represent transactions (e.g. paying your rent or getting your salary), categories are defined by user and therefore completely dynamic.
+While entries represent transactions (e.g. paying your rent or getting your salary), categories are defined by the user and therefore completely dynamic.

 The creation of fancy diagrams and reports is not part of this library.
 Once Muecken is stable I'll start working on an app that does this kind of things.
 In